jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 146D Bulk nomination of constituency candidates
 (1) At any general election, the secretary of a political party that is registered under Part 4 may, in accordance with this section, nominate as candidates for election for electoral districts persons who are qualified under this Act and who consent to be nominated.
-(2) The secretary of a party may nominate its candidates under this section by lodging, with the Chief Electoral Officer, a single bulk nomination schedule on a form provided by the Chief Electoral Officer.
+(2) The secretary of a party may nominate its candidates under this section by lodging, with the Electoral Commission, a single bulk nomination schedule on a form provided by the Electoral Commission.
 (3) A bulk nomination schedule—
-  (a) may be lodged by hand, post, or facsimile transmission; and (b) must be lodged with the Chief Electoral Officer not later than noon on the day before nomination day.
+  (a) may be lodged by hand, post, or facsimile transmission; and (b) must be lodged with the Electoral Commission not later than noon on the day before nomination day.
-(4) The Chief Electoral Officer must give a written receipt for every bulk nomination schedule that he or she accepts.
+(4) The Electoral Commission must give a written receipt for every bulk nomination schedule that the Electoral Commission accepts.

 ### 146E Bulk nomination schedule
 (1) The following requirements apply in relation to a bulk nomination schedule: